 In this example deployment, there are standard infrastructure traffic types, including iSCSI, vMotion, FT, management and virtual machine.
 Customers might have other traffic types in their environment, based on their choice of storage infrastructure (FC, NFS, FCoE).
 Figure 1 shows the different traffic types along with associated port groups on an ESXi host.
 It also shows the mapping of the network adapters to the different port groups.

-Download a full VMware vSphere® Distributed Switch Best Practices Technical White Paper
+Download VMware vSphere® Distributed Switch Best Practices Technical White Paper.